2010 Asian Games: Music

-The official theme song was released on September 30, 2010, and is called "Reunion" (重逢 (chóng féng)).
-It was composed by Wu Liqun, with lyrics written by Xu Rongkai, while the English version was translated by Chen Ning Yang, a Chinese-American physicist, and his wife, Weng Fan.
+The official theme song was released on September 30, 2010, and was called "Reunion" (重逢 (chóng féng)).
+It was composed by Wu Liqun, with lyrics written by Xu Rongkai.
+The English version was translated by Chen Ning Yang, a Chinese-American physicist, and his wife, Weng Fan.
 The song was performed by Sun Nan and the late Yao Beina.
 Sun Nan also performed it again with Mao Amin for a music video.
 The song was selected based from a solicitation campaign for Asian Games songs which received more than 1,600 entries.
 36 of them were released as selected songs for the Games.

 Venues

 A total of 53 competition venues and 17 training venues were used for the Games, with four venues located outside of Guangzhou.
 Events took place at 42 pre-existing venues; eleven competition venues and one training venue were constructed for the Games, while the rest were renovated.
-Other venues included the Asian Games Town, which consists of the Games Village with the Athletes, Officials and Media Buildings, the Main Media Center and International Broadcast Center.
+Other venues included the Asian Games Town, which consisted of the Games Village with the Athletes, Officials and Media Buildings, the Main Media Center and the International Broadcast Center.

-Organizers revealed that the total investment was over ￥15 billion.
+Organizers revealed that the total investment was over ¥15 billion.

-On April 19, 2009, organizers announced that they had chosen, in an unprecedented move that Haixinsha Island, along with the Pearl River, were to be the venues for the opening and closing ceremonies, this was the first time on the games history that the ceremonies are held outside from the games main venues.
+On April 19, 2009, organizers announced that they had chosen Haixinsha Island on the Pearl River as the venues for the opening and closing ceremonies.
+This was the first time in the history of the Games that the ceremonies were held outside the Games' main venues.

 The villages at the Asian Games Town was built on a 329,024 square meters land space which had 3,598 apartments in 49 buildings.

 Transport

 Guangzhou's public transportation infrastructure was expanded significantly as a part of the preparation for the Games.
-Guangzhou Baiyun International Airport had been upgraded, in contracted to Crisplant (former FKI Logistex), to support massive volume of passengers.
-A new Wuhan–Guangzhou High-Speed Railway was opened on December 26, 2009, shorten the travel time between two destinations.
+Guangzhou Baiyun International Airport was upgraded, in contracted with Crisplant (formerly FKI Logistex), to support massive volume of passengers.
+A new Wuhan–Guangzhou High-Speed Railway was opened on December 26, 2009, to shorten the travel time between two destinations.